 Many of the symptoms that come with extended radon exposure are in line with those for lung cancer, and often surface after the gas has been a problem for a long time.
 While these signs may point to radon gas exposure, it’s best not to wait until these symptoms show before you hire a professional to test your home’s radon levels.
 Early symptoms of lung cancer include:

 Shortness of breath

 Frequent infections like bronchitis and pneumonia

 Radon is the number one cause of lung cancer in non-smokers in the United States.
+When radon gas enters the body, it exposes the lungs to radiation.
+According to experts, small quantities of radon gas are harmless.
 With prolonged exposure to increased radon levels in your home or workplace, your chances of getting lung cancer increases significantly.
+Increased quantities of radon damage the cells that make up the lining of the lungs.
 The best way to reduce your risk is to limit your exposure to the radioactive gas, and, of course, to stop smoking as soon as possible.

 How to Prevent or Decrease High Radon Levels